Scandinavia House – The Nordic Center in America: Lower level

 The Victor Borge Hall combines the best in Scandinavian design with state-of-the-art technology, and can accommodate 168 seated guests.
 Programming in the hall includes a variety of symposiums, lectures, presentations, concerts, and performances, as well as film screenings each season.

 Main floor

-The F. Donald Kenney Reception Area and Taplin Café is a 2,200 square foot space located on the main level of Scandinavia House, overlooking Park Avenue, that houses restaurant Smörgås Chef.
+The F. Donald Kenney Reception Area and Taplin Café is a 2,200 square foot space located on the main level of Scandinavia House, overlooking Park Avenue, that houses the Björk Cafe & Bistro.
 It runs almost the entire length of the main floor, and has an open plan and transparent space.
 The street-scape can be seen from inside and from street, people can see in the building.
 It is a common design of late modernism.
 There is a small gift shop near its entrance which sells Scandinavian design products along with souvenirs and sweets as well as a space in the back that sells clothing, jewelry, books, and textiles.